Danielwohlr/newborn-data-analysis/README.md

 # Newborns' weight data analysis

 This project is done as a part of course about Application of Statistical Methods at CTU in Prague.
 Originally, the work was conducted in Czech language.

+Main goal of this project is to apply statistical testing (chi-squared Goodness-of-fit, t-test, Lilleforse's test, etc.) on real data.

 ![Project Screenshot](images/hist_kluc_holky_vaha.svg)